auth0/docs/articles/hooks/post-user-registration.md

 ---
-description: How to use the post-user-registration extensibility point
+description: Learn about the Post User Registration Hook available for Database Connections and Passwordless Connections.
 beta: true
+toc: true
 topics:
     - hooks
     - extensibility-points
+    - post-user-registration
 contentType:
   - how-to
 useCase: extensibility-hooks
+v2: true
 ---

-# Implement Custom Actions Using Post-User Registration Extensibility Points
+# Post User Registration Hook

-For [Database Connections](/connections/database) and [Passwordless Connections](/connections/passwordless), the `post-user-registration` extensibility point allows you to implement custom actions that execute after a new user registers and is added to the database.
+The Post User Registration Hook allows custom actions to be executed after a new user registers an account and is added to the database.
+This hook executes asynchronously with the rest of the Auth0 pipeline and its outcome does not affect the Auth0 transaction.

-[Hooks](/hooks) associated with the `post-user-registration` extensibility point execute asynchronously from the actions that are a part of the Auth0 authentication process.

-Implement a [Hook](/hooks) using this extensibility point with either the [Dashboard](/hooks/guides/create-hooks-using-dashboard) or the [Command Line Interface](/hooks/guides/create-hooks-using-cli).
+With the Post User Registration Hook, you can do things like send a chat notification about the user's new account or create a new record in a customer relationship management system.

+The Post User Registration Hook is available for both [Database Connections](/connections/database) and [Passwordless Connections](/connections/passwordless).
+You can create a new Post User Registration Hook using the [Dashboard](/hooks/create) or the [Command Line Interface](/hooks/create).

-### Starter code and parameters
+## Starter code and parameters

 After you've created a new Hook that uses the Post-User Registration extensibility point, open up the Hook and edit it using the Webtask Editor embedded in the Dashboard.